Computing the Reciprocal of a $\phi$-function by Rational Approximation: Rational Approximation of the Inverse Problem and the Reciprocal of the -function

 and

 with

 The rate of convergence of the series in \eqref{mash3} is the same as for the series $\sum_{k=1}^{\infty}k^{-2}$.
-The last may be improved by using repeatedly the equality (\ref{fm5}) as above.
+It can be improved by using repeatedly the equality (\ref{fm5}) as above.
 For each integer $k\geq 0$ denote as $B_k(t)$ the Bernoulli polynomials (extended by periodicity onto the real line) defined by

 where $B_k$ are the Bernoulli numbers.
 Then, using (\ref{fm5}) we prove by induction the following formulas. \begin{lemma} Let $t\in [0, 2\pi]$ and $y_t(z)\colon \mathbb C\rightarrow \mathbb C$ be defined as in \eqref{mash}.
 Then we have